Faculty

 WOKRING EXPERIENCE:

-2023-04 to present, Assistant Professor, Department of Pharmacology, School of Medicine, Southern University of Science and Technology, China
+2023-04 to 2023-12, Assistant Professor, Department of Pharmacology, School of Medicine, Southern University of Science and Technology, China

 HONORS AND AWARDS: